shoryukenpizza/WrathCombo/docs/Setup.md

 <sup>At the time of writing, this is .Net 9.
 You may find you need to restart
 after installing it.</sup>

+Click "All .NET downloads" under whichever .NET version you are looking for, and only look on the left side of the page (the SDKs), and the top-most table on the left side (the most recent release), and choose the link for your OS and system;
+the most likely SDK you'll want is **Windows**' `x64`.

 # Cloning Wrath
 It is recommended you clone Wrath via [GitHub Desktop](https://github.com/apps/desktop) if you are unfamiliar with using Git from the command line, this will clone (read: download) our code,